Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 What is a Gradation?

-A gradation is a watercolor technique used to transition and includes the following types listed below.
-They are visual effects that may create space, distance, atmosphere, volume, and curved or rounded forms.
+Gradation is a watercolor technique used to transition.
+It is a visual effect that may create space, distance, atmosphere, volume, and curved or rounded forms.
+Any of the following may be used in a gradual change.

 Value